learn-academy-2023-bravo/database-challenges/rolodex-challenges-wagner-nikki.md

-Generate a model called Person with a first_name, last_name, and phone.
+Create a model called Person with a first_name, last_name, and phone.
 All fields should be strings.

 ➜ rails generate model Person(first_name: 'string', last_name: 'string', phone: 'string')